What’s the difference between total and free testosterone?

 The bottom line

-Testosterone is more complicated that it seems at first glance.
+Testosterone is more complicated than it seems at first glance.
 To summarise, total testosterone is a helpful biomarker to measure if you’re experiencing symptoms of low or raised levels.
 This can be combined with free testosterone or a free androgen index for a better idea of bioavailable testosterone levels.

 References